MySQL via SSH tunnel

 chown -R rjmetric:rjmetric /home/rjmetric chmod -R 700 /home/rjmetric/.ssh chmod 400 /home/rjmetric/.ssh/authorized_keys

-sshd\_config file associated with the server is not set to the default option, only certain users will have server access - this will prevent a successful connection to MBI.
+sshd\_config file associated with the server is not set to the default option, only certain users have server access - this prevents a successful connection to MBI.
 In these cases, it is necessary to run a command like

 AllowUsers to allow the

 Your organization may require a different process, but the simplest way to create this user is to execute the following query when logged into

 MySQL as a user with the right to grant privileges:

 GRANT SELECT ON *.* TO 'rjmetric'@'localhost' IDENTIFIED BY '<secure password here>';

 secure password here with a secure password, which can be different from the

 To restrict this user from accessing data in specific databases, tables, or columns, you can instead run GRANT queries that only allow access to the data you permit.

 To wrap things up, you need to enter the connection and user info into MBI.
 Did you leave the